Kang Sae-byeok

-Kang Sae-byeok, also known as Player 067, is a major protagonist alongside Seong Gi-hun.
-She is a character in the first season of the Netflix series Squid Game.
+Kang Sae-byeok, also known as Player 067, is a fictional character from the Netflix dystopian survival thriller TV series Squid Game.
 A defector from North Korea to South Korea, she aspires to support her younger brother Cheol and help their mother enter South Korea through China, accepting an invitation to play life-or-death games for 45.6 billion won.
 She becomes acquainted with protagonist Seong Gi-hun after pickpocketing him, causing him to pursue her for it.
 They eventually become allies when push comes to shove to ensure their mutual survival.

+Sae-byeok befriends Seong Gi-hun, Cho Sang-woo, Ji-yeong, Han Mi-nyeo, Ali Abdul and Oh Il-nam.
+She makes a rivalry with her former boss, Jang Deok-su.

 She was created by series creator Hwang Dong-hyuk, who made her a defector in order to provide representation of a minority group in South Korea.
 Model Jung Ho-yeon was cast due to what Hwang described as having "the gaze of a wild horse".
 Jung researched for the role by watching documentaries about North Korean defectors, as well as writing a journal in character as Sae-byeok to get into the character better.
 She frequently consulted with actress Lee Yoo-mi, who portrayed Ji-yeong, which she felt improved the two characters' chemistry together.

 Sae-byeok has been well-received, regarded as among the best characters in Squid Game season one.
 Jung received praise for her performance, and the depiction of her as a defector was considered significant, with politician and North Korean defector Ji Seong-ho stating that she reflected the truth of what it is like as a saying defector in South Korea.
 Despite being well received, her death was considered disappointing, with multiple critics believing she should have survived.
 Her character would be contrasted with season 2 and 3 protagonist Kim Jun-hee, who is also independent.